1). Quick Search is found on the "Home" page.

 If you are now looking for the name combination "Macropharyngodon neglectus", you can type in "Mac"

-into the Genus (begins with) box and "neg" into the Species (begins with) box and you will get the record
+into the Genus (begins with) box and "neg" into the Species (begins with) box and you will get all the records

-When searching for name combinations (Genus Species) you can either use the Genus (begins with) and
+When searching for name combinations (Genus Species) you can either use the (begins with) method as

 To search for "Macropharyngodon neglectus" you can type in "don neg" into the Genus Species (contains)